Skip to main content

 - Manage permissions: Redirects to Folder Storage to manage access to the folder.

-Prompts Grid
+Prompts grid

 Click any folder in the hierarchy to display prompts stored in it.

-VersionSemantic version of this prompt template (e.g. 1.0.0).
+VersionVersion of the prompt (e.g. 1.0.0).

 ActionsActions you can perform on the selected prompt: